-The VERSIONED\COMPOSITION can be thought of as a kind of intelligent repository: how it stores successive versions in time is an implementation concern (there are a number of intelligent algorithms available for this sort of thing), but what is important is that its functional interface enables any version to be retrieved, whether it be the latest, the first, or any in between.
+The VERSIONED_COMPOSITION can be thought of as a kind of intelligent repository: how it stores successive versions in time is an implementation concern (there are a number of intelligent algorithms available for this sort of thing), but what is important is that its functional interface enables any version to be retrieved, whether it be the latest, the first, or any in between.

-Returning to compositions, the logical types "event composition" and "persistent composition" are modelled using the class COMPOSITION and a boolean attribute is\persistent.
-For event Compositions this attribute is false, and there is a context attribute, which carries the clinical context information corresponding to the event.
+Returning to Compositions, the logical types "event composition" and "persistent composition" are modelled using the class COMPOSITION, a coded attribute category, and a Boolean-returning function is_persistent.
+The function returns true for those categories deemed to be persistent categories, and can be implemented as required on each system.
+For event Compositions this function should return false.
+There will usually be a context attribute, which carries the clinical context information corresponding to the event, although in continuous care situations this might not always be used.
 Persistent Compositions do not include this, although if it is necessary to determine what clinical session (if any) caused an update to a persistent Composition, the contribution can be found from the audit, and then checked for the presence of an event Composition.